 Ann has written 13 books (of varying quality), published close to 2,000 columns, given tens of thousands of interviews, and was once a favorite (and increasingly controversial) public speaker.

 Following are selections from some of Ann’s best columns for your enjoyment and edification.

 October 2014 – Ebola Crisis

-Yesterday’s Ebola column by Ann Coulter was priceless.
+Ann’s Ebola column was priceless.
 Factual, well-reasoned, incisive, witty, non-polemical.
 (I wouldn’t change a word.)

 Entitled “Your ‘to do’ list to save America,” Ann addressed the upcoming elections with insight, wit, and vigor.
 I thoroughly enjoyed her literary style (while disagreeing with a few of her points).
 It was well written and engaging, with a good overall structure, and it adroitly expressed her intended message with flair.
 Forceful, yet restrained.